Integration of images of benthic species

 Since December 2011 a foraminifera.eu project team consisting of Karl-Otto Bock, Michael Hesemann, Dieter Ketelsen and Stefan Raveling has worked on Maastrichtian Foraminifera from Northern Germany.
-Samples from the chalk-quarry Lägerdorf Grube Saturn and drill cores from Hemmoor and the Baltic off Rügen were processed and about 230 SEM and optical images made.
-No statistical or stratigraphical analysis is undertaken so far.
+Samples from the chalk-quarry Lägerdorf Grube Saturn and drill cores from Hemmoor and the Baltic Sea off Rügen were processed and about 230 SEM and optical images made.

 In September 2012 Dr. Peter Frenzel, Friedrich Schiller University of Jena, Institute of Earth Sciences - an expert on Maastrichtian Foraminifera - joined the team and proposed the idea to build an Atlas of Boreal Maastrichtian Foraminifera through Foraminifera.eu.
 The team agreed.
-In 2013 all 490 images provided by Dr. Peter Frenzel from his publication were added: Frenzel, P. (2000): Die benthischen Foraminiferen der Rügener Schreibkreide (Unter-Maastrichtium, NE-Deutschland) [The benthic Foraminifera of the Rügen Chalk (Lower Maastrichtian, Northeastern Germany)].
+In 2013 all 501 images and illustrations from his publication were added: Frenzel, P. (2000): Die benthischen Foraminiferen der Rügener Schreibkreide (Unter-Maastrichtium, NE-Deutschland) [The benthic Foraminifera of the Rügen Chalk (Lower Maastrichtian, Northeastern Germany)].
 Neue Paläontologische Abhandlungen, 3: 361 pp., 107 figs., 8 Tab, 46 plts.; Dresden.

 It is planned to add images of species from other sources, such as the publications of the Grzybowski foundation on agglutinates.